-Our founder Fred Hollows was an internationally renowned eye surgeon and humanitarian.
-He worked tirelessly to end avoidable blindness around the world and make sure everyone had access to quality eye care.
+Fred Hollows was an internationally renowned eye surgeon and humanitarian who worked tirelessly to end avoidable blindness.
 While it didn’t happen in his life time, we’re working hard to make sure it happens in ours.

-Globally, it's estimated that 4 out of 5 people who are blind don't need to be.
-Eye conditions like cataract and diabetic retinopathy can cause sight loss and blindness even though they're treatable or preventable.
-An estimated 90 percent of the world’s visually impaired people live in low-income countries.
-Disadvantaged and vulnerable communities are the worst affected beacause there's a strong link between eye health, poverty and education.
+Globally, it's estimated that 9 out of 10 people who are blind don't need to be.
+Eye conditions like cataract and diabetes eye disease can cause sight loss and blindness even though they're treatable or preventable.
+An estimated 90 per cent of the world’s visually impaired people live in low-income countries.
+Disadvantaged and vulnerable communities are the worst affected because there's a strong link between eye health, poverty and education.

-Since 2002, we've been working to eliminate avoidable blindness in the Pacific.
-The reason many people live with avoidable blindness is lack of access to quality eye care.
-In many cases, a short 20 minute operation can restore sight or a dose of antibiotics can prevent blindness.
-We work in partnership with local Ministries of Health to screen eyes for signs of disease and provide the right treatment.
+We work to eliminate avoidable blindness in the Pacific by making eye care accessible for all.
+In many cases a short 20 minute operation can restore sight.
+We work in partnership with local Ministries of Health to screen for signs of disease and provide the right treatment.

 "I believe the basic attribute of mankind is to look after each other, and that’s what makes humans look after other humans when they are in need."